SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Note that in order to preset a parameter you need to state its full name (except the prefix *parameters*) and you cannot shortcut through the tree.
-Don't worry about typos, before the running of your simulations it will be checked if all parameters marked for presetting where reached, if not an DefaultReplacementError will be thrown
+Don't worry about typos, before the running of your simulations it will be checked if all parameters marked for presetting where reached, if not a :class:`~pypet.pypetexceptions.DefaultReplacementError` will be thrown.

 .. _more-on-annotations: